denevell/Natch/README.md

 * ~~Tech task: Model unit tests for editing a thread~~
 * ~~Tech task: Resource unit tests for editing a thread~~
 * ~~Tech task: Functional tests for editing a thread~~
-* Tech task: Functional tests for listing threads when edited
-* Tech task: Model unit tests for deleting a thread
+* ~~Tech task: Model unit tests for deleting a thread~~
 * Tech task: Resource unit tests for deleting a thread
 * Tech task: Functional tests for deleting a thread
+* Tech task: Functional tests for listing threads when edited

 ### Backlog